Quoll: Diet

 Quolls are mostly carnivorous.
 The smaller quolls primarily eat insects, birds, frogs, lizards and fruit; the larger species eat birds, reptiles, and mammals, including echidnas and possums.
 The spotted-tailed quoll's diet is dominated by mammals such as brushtail possums, rabbits, hares and invertebrates.
 The exact mix is variable depending on the availability of prey after bushfires, and can include carrion or bandicoots when food is scarce.
-The other species of quoll have also been known to eat carrion.

 Quolls hunt by stalking.
 Quolls pin small prey down with their front paws while devouring it, and jump onto larger prey, sinking in their claws and closing their jaws around the neck.
 The paws and vibrissae of quolls allow them to reach into small burrows to find prey.
 Quolls can obtain all the water they need from their food, making them adaptable during droughts or other periods of water shortage.
 A study of historical records revealed 111 written accounts of quolls opportunistically feeding on human remains in Australia.